 The Supreme Court is also responsible for the administration and supervision of the trial courts and Court of Appeals, as well as the operations of the Administrative Office of the Courts, the combined Supreme Court and Court of Appeals Clerk's Office and the State Law Library.
-The latter operations are located, along with the reform efforts which culminated on January 11, 1971, streamlined Idaho's trial courts by consolidating the various probate, justice and municipal courts into a general jurisdiction District Court, with a division for special types of actions.
-Thus unified, Idaho's court system is one of the nation's most modern in design.

-Justices' offices and courtroom, in the Supreme Court Building in Boise.
+The latter operations are located, along with the Justices' offices and courtroom, in the Supreme Court Building in Boise.
 The Justices of the Supreme Court are elected at large, on a non-partisan ballot, for a term of six years with their terms being staggered so continuity on the Court will be maintained.
 A candidate for Justice must be a qualified elector and a duly qualified attorney-at-law.
 The Chief Justice is selected by a majority of the members of the court to serve a four year term, with the responsibility of presiding over the Court activities during this term.